rafapolo/celohuobihack/veraefiko/README.md

 #### Tech & Architecture

-Coming from years on web2 tech, finally experiments with new web3 protocols and frameworks was a great challenge.
-While we missed time to integrate all functions, we've architected a scalable system without servers or databases to manage a hybrid-exchange, with potential to become fully on-chain.
+Coming from decades on web2 engineering, to experiment with web3 protocols and frameworks is a great challenge, breaking the traditional clients-servers paradigm into a decentralized computing system.
+While we needed more time to test and integrate all functions, we've focused and achieved a high-level system architecture without servers or databases acting as a hybrid-exchange, also bridging a Fiat currency paired with it's equivalent stablecoin into other chains and tokens.
+Our framework also grasps the potential to evolve it as a fully on-chain payment solution.

-Our prototyped system has tree pillars,
+The ミ tree pillars of our prototyped system,

-1. ##### The MOΞDAO - smart contracts
+1. ##### ミ The MOΞDAO - smart contracts
-- moeda is the portuguese world for coin; um moedão is a big one.
+- moeda is the portuguese world for coin; a moedão is a big one.
 - coordinate the usage of the shared cMCO2 vault
 - votes and proposals
 - manages balances
 - manage orders

-2. ##### The dApp - a distributed progressive frontend
+2. ##### ミ The dApp - a distributed progressive frontend
   - accessible through IPFS
   - connects users to their Celo wallets
   - lists orders history and statuses